TWENTY-FIRST SUNDAY AFTER PENTECOST

 and succeed in the thing for which I sent it.
 Isaiah 55:11-12.

 Therefore, in this evil time when it seems as though speaking out can only get us into trouble, we must nevertheless speak.
-Speak even when you are being shouted down; speak even when you being ignored; speak even when it is disruptive; speak even when it seems as though your words accomplish nothing; speak even when your voice is shaking and your mouth is dry; speak even when your voice is tired, cracked and worn.
+Speak even when you are being shouted down; speak even when you are being ignored; speak even when it is disruptive; speak even when it seems as though your words accomplish nothing; speak even when your voice is shaking and your mouth is dry; speak even when your voice is tired, cracked and worn.
 Speak the word that is truth and let the chips fall wherever they may.
 Any one of us can be silenced, but the word of truth can never be erased.

 Here is a poem by Langston Hughes that urges us not to succumb to the darkness or acquiesce to evil in silence.
 It represents, I believe, the spirit of prophesy inspired by visions of the gentle reign of God that moves us to speak throwing caution to the wind.